Lithuania, a country in the Baltic region, has Lithuanian as its official language. The capital city is Vilnius.

 The International Organization for Migration (IOM) is part of the United Nations System as the leading inter-governmental organization promoting since 1951 humane and orderly migration for the benefit of all, with 175 member states and a presence in over 100 countries.
 IOM has had a presence in Lithuania since 1998.

-IOM has established a Migration Information Center in Lithuania that provides information and services to migrants to facilitate their integration.
+IOM has established a Migration Information Center in Lithuania that provides information and services to migrants free of charge to support their integration.